Buyer’s Guide: Rollstock Vacuum Packaging Equipment

 Sealing Die

-Includes the seal head and seal bucket assembly.
-Non-forming film is applied as the top layer over the pockets.
+The Sealing Die Includes the seal head and seal bucket assembly.
+Non-forming film applies as the top layer over the pockets.
 Simultaneously, the vacuum seal process occurs.
 Valves open while the vacuum pump removes up to 99.8% of air from the packaging.
-If applicable, inert gas is injected.
-The seal plate lowers contacting the seal grid and seals the packaging creating an airtight seal.

 Seal Plates